War Horse

 About War Horse

-The tale itself is about a young lad’s journey to find his beloved horse after it is sold to the cavalry at the outbreak of World War One and the audience experience the journeys – the “extraordinary odyssey” – that both the lad and the horse make to lead to their reunion.
+The tale itself is about a young lad’s journey to find his beloved horse after it is sold to the cavalry at the outbreak of World War One and the audience experience the journeys – the “extraordinary odyssey” – that both the lad and the horse make, to lead to their reunion on the battlefields of France.

 Do not sit at home in years to come saying “oh I wish I saw that”.
-Time is running out to see it in the West End!
+And if you have already seen it, why not take the opportunity to introduce someone else to this unforgettable experience.

 If however you want to stay in theatreland and walk to and from your hotel there is a wide range of options.